codeYongqi/codeYongqi/README.md

 - ⚡ Fun fact: ...
 -->
 I'm kirin, an interest-driven developer and university student.
-- interested in system programming now, welcom to discuss csapp with me
+- interested in system programming now, welcome to discuss csapp with me
 - Expected to graduate from NUIST 2022
 - familiar with microcontroller and web-backend projects